Web Crawlability (for Forms and Websites) Guide

 When to include it

-The default behavior of sites that exclude the robots META tag is that they are found and indexed by web crawlers.
-If you would like to exclude your event from being found by web crawlers then you should add this extra tag into your event display shell with the following values.
+If the goal is to exclude an event from being found by web crawlers, add this extra tag into the event display shell with the following values.

 What to put into it